jordan7186/GAtt/README.md

 </p>

 The figures show that the edge attribution scores in GAtt is more aligned with the ground truth explanation edges compared to just averaging over the GAT layers.

+## Note on batch computations of GAtt
+This will be updated soon...